amitabhprasad/goroutines/README.md

 # goroutines
-# Do not communicate by sharing memory; instead, share memory by communicating
+- Contain working examples of some of the typical multi-threaded uses cases
-## Contain working examples of some of the typical multi-threaded uses cases
+## Do not communicate by sharing memory; instead, share memory by communicating

 ## Channels:
 - Channel another type in Go